troclaux/notes/aws.md

 ### IAM Guidelines and Best Practices

-- Don’t use the root account (except for AWS account setup)
+- don’t use the root account (except for aws account setup)
-- Don’t create multiple AWS accounts, create AWS users within an AWS account
+- don’t create multiple aws accounts, create aws users within an aws account

-- Dedicated Host: Your instance runs on a physical server fully dedicated to your use
+- dedicated host: your instance runs on a physical server fully dedicated to your use
-  - An isolated server with configurations you can control
+  - an isolated server with configurations you can control

-## Security Groups
+## security groups

-> Facilitates managing network traffic
+> facilitates managing network traffic

-- Acts as a "firewall" for EC2 instances
+- acts as a "firewall" for EC2 instances
-- Regulate:
+- regulate:
-  - Access to ports
+  - access to ports
-  - Authorized IP ranges (IPv4 and IPv6)
+  - authorized IP ranges (IPv4 and IPv6)
-  - Control of inbound and outbound network traffic
+  - control of inbound and outbound network traffic
-- Can be attached to multiple instances
+- can be attached to multiple instances
-- Locked down to a region/VPC combination
+- locked down to a region/VPC combination
-- Lives "outside" the EC2
+- lives "outside" the EC2
-  - If traffic is blocked, the EC2 instance won’t see it
+  - if traffic is blocked, the EC2 instance won’t see it
-- It's good to keep 1 separate security group for SSH access
+- it's good to keep 1 separate security group for SSH access
-- If your application is not accessible (time out), then it's a security group issue
+- if your application is not accessible (time out), then it's a security group issue
-- If you application gives a "connection refused" error, then it's an application error or it's not launched
+- if you application gives a "connection refused" error, then it's an application error or it's not launched

 > [!IMPORTANT]
-> All inbound traffic is blocked by default
+> all inbound traffic is blocked by default
-> All outbound traffic is authorized by default
+> all outbound traffic is authorized by default

 - Ports:
-  - 22 = SSH (Secure Shell): log into a Linux instance
+  - 22 = SSH (Secure Shell): log into a linux instance
-  - 3389 = RDP (Remote Desktop Protocol): log into a Windows instance
+  - 3389 = RDP (Remote Desktop Protocol): log into a windows instance
   - 21 = FTP (File Transfer Protocol)
   - 22 = SFTP (Secure File Transfer Protocol)
   - 80 = HTTP : access unsecured websites